-New research could stop tumor cells from spreadingApril 2nd, 2012 in Cancer /
+New research could stop tumor cells from spreadingApril 2, 2012 in Medicine & Health / Cancer

 Researchers from the Department of Chemistry and Molecular Biology at the University of Gothenburg have managed for the first time to obtain detailed information about the role of the protein metastasin in the spread of tumour cells.
 Published recently in the renowned Proceedings of the National Academy of Sciences (PNAS), the study paves the way for the development of new drugs.